The baby name Lainey is a fast-rising favorite, a mix of traditional nickname and fresh possibility.

 LAINEY WILSON

-Way back in 2014, a young Lainey Wilson launched her country music career.
+Way back in 2014, young singer-songwriter Lainey Wilson launched her country music career.
 But she wouldn’t score her first hit until 2020’s “Things A Man Oughta Know.”

 More hits have followed, along with multiple Country Music Association Awards nominations.

-No surprise then, that along with Dutton and Kayce, the first name Lainey rose dramatically in use during that year.
+No surprise then, that along with Dutton and Kayce, the first name Lainey rose dramatically in use as the show became a pop culture powerhouse.

 If we love rugged, capable rancher names for our sons, Lainey is their feminine equivalent.